-Mechanical Engineer Salary in Salt Lake City, UT — Is Your Pay Fair?
+Mechanical Engineer Salary in Salt Lake City, UT — Market Comparison

-Wondering what a mechanical engineer role should pay in Salt Lake City, UT?
-Compensation for a mechanical engineer here typically runs mid-five to low-six figures depending on industry, with total comp shifting based on seniority, team, and equity mix.
-Salt Lake City, UT is a major metro where pay generally runs above national averages, reflecting a competitive talent market and elevated cost of living, which means national salary averages often under- or over-sell what a fair Salt Lake City, UT offer really looks like.
-Paste your current or target compensation below and SalaryCheck will benchmark it against live Salt Lake City, UT market data for mechanical engineer roles, flag where you're leaving money on the table, and hand you a specific ask plus a negotiation script in about 30 seconds.
+What does a mechanical engineer role typically pay in Salt Lake City, UT?
+Compensation for a mechanical engineer here usually runs mid-five to low-six figures depending on industry, with total comp shifting based on seniority, team, and equity mix.
+Salt Lake City, UT is a major metro where pay generally runs above national averages, reflecting a competitive talent market and elevated cost of living, which means national averages may under- or over-represent a typical Salt Lake City, UT package.
+Paste your current or target compensation below and SalaryCheck will compare it against typical Salt Lake City, UT market ranges for mechanical engineer roles and draft talking points you can adapt — in about 30 seconds.
+Informational only — not financial, career, or legal advice.

 Typical mechanical engineer salary range in Salt Lake City, UT